maciverlab/maciverlab.github.io/_projects/robotics.md

 complex environments.
 The fish generate thrust by undulating an elongated ventral fin.
 We study the fin mechanics using motion capture of live fish, computational fluid dynamics, and bio-inspired robotics.
-Using these tools, we are uncovering the underlying principles of knifefish locomotion which can then be implemented into underwater robotics to enhance maneuverability.
+Using these tools, we are uncovering the underlying principles of knifefish locomotion which can then be implemented into underwater robotics to enhance maneuverability.<br>
 <br>
 Below is a video that demonstrates the forward and backward traveling waves along the ribbon fin of the black ghost electric knifefish.